 8 ounces (1 cup) of skim milk (405 mg)

 6 ounces of nonfat yogurt (390 mg)

 Some salt substitutes are a mix of salt and potassium.
 They can be a source of extra potassium.
 They can also lower the sodium in your diet.

-If you drink, do so in moderation.
-That means no more than two drinks daily if you're a man and one if you're a woman.
-One drink equals 12 ounces of beer, 4 or 5 ounces of wine, or one 1.5-ounce shot of 80-proof liquor.
+If you drink, do so only in moderation.
+That means no more than 2 drinks daily if you're a man and 1 if you're a woman.
+One drink equals 12 ounces of beer, 4 or 5 ounces of wine, or a single 1.5-ounce shot of 80-proof liquor.
 All supply about 0.5 ounces of alcohol.

-People who drink moderate amounts of alcohol tend have better heart health than people who don’t drink.
-But a person who consumes 3 drinks a day often will have a rise in blood pressure.
+People who drink moderate amounts of alcohol tend to have better heart health than people who don’t drink.
+But a person who has 3 or more drinks a day often will have a rise in blood pressure.
 People who have a family history of drinking problems or addiction shouldn't drink at all.

 Smoking only raises blood pressure when you're actually smoking.
 But if you smoke 20 to 30 times a day, the amount of time your blood pressure is raised because of smoking quickly adds up.
 It’s a change that can put you at higher risk for heart disease and stroke.

 Smoking can be very unsafe for women who take birth control pills.
 The pill can raise a woman’s blood pressure by 2 or 3 points no matter her age.
 If she already has blood pressure that is a little high, being on the pill and smoking can lead to stroke.
 That’s even true for women as young as age 20.